Mission Statement:

 • We promote the “Wednesday music session” in the local pub where visitors are invited to join in and participate.
 If needed we organize carpooling for the visitors with no cars or who wish to drink.

-• In our packages, we also give visitors the opportunity to explore the area through personal interpretation and we are always open for questions that arise from visitors.
+• In our packages we also allow visitors to explore the area through personal interpretation and we are always open to questions that arise from visitors.

 • All visitors are kept up to date through social media, newsletters and our website news about our ecotourism product.